joelparkerhenderson/ways-of-working/README.md

 Brainstorm solutions.

+Acknowledge that growth together is a process, and allow time for changes to happen.

 Ask for a time out, if you want one.

-Acknowledge that growth together is a process, and allow time for changes to happen.
+Accept where you are.
+It’s OK if things aren’t perfect.

+Look for your part in the issue.
+In a partnership, partners play a role in happiness or unhappiness.

+Make it safe to share.
+This includes giving a heads up about a big conversation, choosing a neutral time and place, and so on.

 If the issue can’t be solved right away, then agree to check in from time to time to discuss the issue.